cjohansen/portfolio/README.md

 - Better error-handling for things like `:on-mount`
 - Better first use experience: display some documentation when there are no scenes
+- Add a scratchpad of sorts for rendering from the REPL
 - Generate scenes from a component and specs

 ## Changelog